devSouvik/devSouvik/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science and Mathematics.
+- 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
-- 💼 &nbsp; A part time freelance android developer.
+- 💼 &nbsp; A part time freelance android developer and front-end developer.
--
 - 🌱 &nbsp; Enthusiast in cyber Security .
 - ✍️ &nbsp; Pursuing Graphic Design, watching Anime as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution.